 West Coast Laboratory and Field Research

-My field research at Friday Harbor Labs during summer 2019 and 2020 was supported by a Bates College Faculty Development Grant ($9,482), an additional Bates research grant ($3,000), and a Friday Harbor Labs Dudley Fellowship ($1,500).
+My field research at Friday Harbor Labs during summer 2021 was supported by a Bates College Faculty Development grant ($7,500); my research in 2019 and 2020 was also supported by a Bates College Faculty Development Grant ($9,482), an additional Bates research grant ($3,000), and a Friday Harbor Labs Dudley Fellowship ($1,500).

 Laboratory feeding experiments